 Visual processing issues aren’t a recognized learning disability on their own.
 But the symptoms often appear in kids with reading, writing and math issues.
 Some experts believe visual processing issues are risk factors for learning issues such as dyslexia.
 But a comprehensive report from the American Academy of Pediatrics states that visual processing issues are a result of that condition, not the cause.

 How can professionals help with visual processing issues?

 There are no medications or recognized cures for visual processing issues.
 Some pediatric optometrists may recommend vision therapy for your child.
 There’s no scientific proof this approach works, however.
 It involves your child doing exercises using lenses, prisms and filters.
 The exercises are done at home and in the office.
 The goal is to reduce the signs and symptoms of visual processing issues.

-The professionals who may help the most are the ones working with your child at school.
+Help at School The professionals who may help the most are the ones working with your child at school.

 If your child has been evaluated and qualifies for special services, you and your school will come up with an Individualized Educational Program (IEP).
 This written plan guarantees your school will provide specific supports for your child.
 Those supports can include things like tutoring in reading and writing skills.
 But even without an evaluation, your child may be able to get support.